fluxninja/aperture/docs/content/get-started/set-up-application/middleware-insertions.md

 :::info

-Aperture provides different middlewares for different java frameworks, which you can check out in the [Java section](../../sdk/java/java.md).
+Aperture provides different middlewares for different java frameworks, which you can check out in the [Java section][sdks].
 There are examples available for each framework.

 :::

 <!-- vale off -->

+[sdks]: /sdk/sdk.md